yespiggy/tp/docs/UserGuide.md

 * `n/NAME` can have numbers!
 Additionally, we do not limit the length of your input for your flexibility!

 * `p/PHONE_NUMBER` does not support non-numerical characters.
 We also do not limit the length of your input number too.
 We understand that this makes it difficult to add international numbers that require characters like
 "-" to differentiate between country codes.
 We are working on it and will roll it out in a future release.

+* We restrict `v/VALUATION` to be a value between 0 and 5 trillion.
+(Note that the most expensive company is only valued at around 3 Trillion as of April 10, 2024) For now, there is no way to specify currency denomination and values have to be input in integer form, I.e. To reflect a valuation of `10k`, the user must input `10000`.
+Additionally, the input value is truncated to 4 characters to allow for a clean display.
+I.e. A input of `101800` will be displayed as a 4 character `101k`, `123200010` to `123m`.

 * We only support traditional funding stages, hence inputs for `FUNDING_STAGE` must be either `S`, `PS`, `A`, `B` or `C`.
   `A`, `B`, `C` represents the respective funding series whilst `PS` refers to pre-seed and `S` refers to the seed stage.
 For more information about funding stages, see [here](https://www.indeed.com/career-advice/career-development/startup-funding-stages)!